Houston Underage DUI Lawyer

 - Younger than 21 years old: Any detectable amount

 Know that the effect alcohol can have on you can be based on the number of factors, including the number of drinks you’ve had, your body weight, what and if you ate before drinking, and even your gender.
 Additionally, mixing alcohol with any medications could be catastrophic.
+Our Houston DWI lawyer understands all of these limits.

 Finally, the type of alcohol you drink also makes a difference.
 While beer can most certainly impair your driving, even small amounts of hard liquor can do so.
 The number of drinks, the faster you drink them, along with the factors mentioned above will all have an impact on how impaired you become as a result of consuming alcohol.